 - Wages of managers or administrators who oversee production

 - Depreciation of equipment used for storing, producing, or packaging your product

 Step #4 – Calculate Facilities Costs

 This step is usually best done by a CPA or tax professional, as facilities costs can be difficult to determine.
 In essence, a certain percentage of the costs of your facilities (rent, mortgage interest, utilities, etc.) is allocated to each product.

-This must be equal to the ending inventory amount from last year.
+This number is easy to find.
+It must be equal to the amount of ending inventory from last year.
 It includes merchandise in stock, products in progress, and completed products.

 This is the total amount of every shipment for the year or manufacturing costs of each product added to your inventory.

 Ending inventory costs is typically determined by a physical inventory of stock on hand.
 Damaged or obsolete inventory can reduce your ending inventory costs.

 You now have all of the information you need to do the COGS calculation.
 You can do it yourself, but it’s always advisable to have your tax preparer help you.

 The final thing to do is determining which valuation method you will use for your inventory.
 The IRS accepts three methods.